Battle of the Kodori Valley: Casualties and war damages

 Casualties were light on both sides; Abkhaz fighters accidentally killed one of their comrades, and two Georgian soldiers were also killed.
 Russian soldier from Novosibirsk Oblast was killed in Kodori Gorge on 10 August 2008.

 About 2,000 people living in the Kodori Gorge fled.
 The Abkhaz authorities said they were allowing the return of the refugees, but by late March 2009, only 130 people resided in the Upper Kodori Valley.

 According to visitors to the village of Azhara, military stations and shops had suffered, but residential houses were mostly untouched.

 Operations outside Abkhazia

 Russia bombed the targets near the town of Zugdidi near the Abkhaz border by 10 August 2008.
 Abkhaz military had begun deployment to the border with Georgia near Zugdidi by 10 August.
 The Russian peacekeeping commander in Abkhazia Major General Sergei Chaban declared on early 10 August that Georgian military present in the Zugdidi district must lay down arms.
 Chaban stated that the deadline was set at 06:00 GMT on 11 August and the Russian military would demilitarize the Georgian forces near Abkhazia.
-Journalist of The New York Times witnessed military vehicle belonging to the Russian peacekeepers in Senaki on 10 August.

-Russian forces advanced into western Georgia from Abkhazia on 11 August.
-This marked the opening of another front.
-Russian troops captured the police buildings in Zugdidi in spite of earlier Russian official claims of not intending to expand assault to Georgia proper.
-Russian forces arrived in the town of Senaki that day and took a military base there.
-They reportedly told the local population they would "annihilate" any Georgian soldier.
-Georgian civilians said that the Georgian military left Senaki after the morning bombing in order to avert the conflict with the Russians.
-Georgian Deputy Defense Minister Batu Kutelia said that about 30 armored vehicles and more than 20 truckloads of Russian troops took part in the occupation of the Senaki base.

-Russian Defense Ministry said that in Senaki, Russia was conducting "an operation aimed at preventing Georgian forces from regrouping to carry new attacks on South Ossetia."
-Senaki has a key location on the Georgian main highway connecting the west of the country with the eastern part and its takeover would isolate the Black Sea port of Poti.
-There was a possibility of Russian attack on a radar station in Senaki.
-Shota Utiashvili, Georgian Interior Ministry official, said that Russian peacekeepers and Abkhaz separatists appeared in the Khurcha village of Zugdidi District, but Abkhaz separatists denied this.
-Witnesses reported that Abkhaz separatists had occupied the village near Zugdidi.
-UN officials B. Lynn Pascoe and Edmond Mulet said in a UN security meeting that the base in Senaki was taken without any fight.